 Mount Everest, perched on the crest of the great Himalayan range in southern Asia, straddles the border between Nepal and the Tibet Regionof China.
 Its extreme altitude and unique position make this iconic peak a geographical wonder of immense significance.

-Mount Everest can be precisely located using its geographical coordinates: 27°59′N 86°56′E, which indicate its exact position on the map.
-These coordinates are crucial for understanding the mountain's exact position on the map and for planning expeditions to the mountain.
+Where is Mount Everest located geographically?
+The answer lies in its precise coordinates: 27°59′N 86°56′E, pinpointing its exact position on the map.
+These coordinates are essential for understanding the mountain's actual position on the map and for planning trips to the hill.
 The Everest Base Camp altitude, located at approximately 5,364 meters (17,598 feet) on the mountain's south side, is a starting point for climbers attempting to reach the summit.

 What are the different names of Mount Everest?